 - Combine dry ingredients in a medium bowl and whisk or use a fork to blend.

 - Add the flour and wet mixtures together and mix until incorporated but do not over mix.
-Mixture will be slightly lumpy.
+The mixture will be slightly lumpy.

 - Brush some butter onto the preheated griddle.